JavierT/ng2-websockets/README.md

 # ng2-websockets
-Example project of using WebSockets in an Angular 2 application.
+Example project of using WebSockets in an Angular 2 application taken from https://github.com/PeterKassenaar/ng2-websockets

+It has just been edited to add the close of the WS after leaving the view.

+Original description:
 This project consists of two parts, a client (angular 2.4, as of Feb.02.2017) and server part (Nodejs 4.x+).

 ## Server(s)